danvk/aoc2023/aoc2017/README.md

 There's always a problem involving rotations and I always find it annoying.

 Arenas and Rust-style Lifetime annotations solve related problems.
 If I allocate all the scratch stuff in an arena, I can freely share references to it from anything else allocated in that same arena.

+Part 2: 18 iterations is nowhere near enough to cause problems.